Southern Airways Flight 242: NTSB investigation and final report

-Concurring and dissenting statements
+Concurring and dissenting opinions

 Three of the NTSB's four board members signed the final report.
-Kay Bailey, who signed the final report, added a concurring statement, which reiterated the board's previous recommendations for improved real-time weather dissemination.
+Kay Bailey, who signed the final report, added a concurring opinion, which reiterated the board's previous recommendations for improved real-time weather dissemination.

 Francis H. McAdams, one of the four NTSB members, dissented from the other members.
-In his dissenting opinion, McAdams provided his alternate view of the probable cause:the probable cause of this accident was the captain's decision to penetrate rather than avoid an area of severe weather, the failure to obtain all the available weather information despite having knowledge of the severity of the storm system, and the reliance upon airborne weather radar for penetration rather than avoidance of the storm system.
+In his dissenting opinion, McAdams provided his alternate view:"the probable cause of this accident was the captain's decision to penetrate rather than avoid an area of severe weather, the failure to obtain all the available weather information despite having knowledge of the severity of the storm system, and the reliance upon airborne weather radar for penetration rather than avoidance of the storm system.
 The penetration resulted in a total loss of thrust from both engines due to the ingestion of massive amounts of water and hail, which in combination with advanced throttle settings, induced severe stalling in, and major damage to, the engine compressors, which prevented the crew from restarting the engines.
-Furthermore, if the company's dispatching system had provided the flight crew with timely severe weather information pertaining to the aircraft's intended route of flight, it is possible that the severe weather would not have been penetrated.
+Furthermore, if the company's dispatching system had provided the flight crew with timely severe weather information pertaining to the aircraft's intended route of flight, it is possible that the severe weather would not have been penetrated."

 McAdams also wrote in his dissent that he would add, as a contributing factor, the "inadequacies of the Federal Aviation Administration's air traffic control system, which precluded the dissemination of real-time hazardous weather information to the flight crew."

 Flight attendants' commendation

-The flight attendants on board were Catherine Lemoine Cooper (1950–2020) as senior flight attendant, and Sandy Purl Ward (born February 23, 1953), second flight attendant.
+The flight attendants on board were Catherine Lemoine–Cooper (July 18, 1950 – June 12, 2020) as senior flight attendant, and Sandy Purl Ward (born February 23, 1953), second flight attendant.

 The NTSB noted in its report that despite the fact that the flight crew did not communicate with the cabin crew during the emergency sequence, the flight attendants on their own initiative briefed and prepared the passengers for an emergency landing as the plane glided down.
 Just prior to touchdown, with no prior notice or cue from the flight crew that the plane was about to crash land, the flight attendants "saw trees" in the windows, and immediately yelled to the passengers a final "brace for impact!" command.
 The flight attendants also helped evacuate the passengers from the burning plane after the crash landing.
-The NTSB concluded:The flight attendants acted commendably for initiating a comprehensive emergency briefing of the passengers for their protection in preparation for a crash landing.
-This contributed to the number of survivors.
+The NTSB concluded:"The flight attendants acted commendably for initiating a comprehensive emergency briefing of the passengers for their protection in preparation for a crash landing.
+This contributed to the number of survivors."

 Purl wrote the book Am I Alive? about the experience, and is a motivational speaker.
 In her book, she tells the story of the crash and the history of critical incident stress management's entry into the aviation industry.
 Purl retired from Northwest in 1994.